 Yes!
 Kid-friendly events are one of our specialties, and any of these can be a great way to spend your child’s birthday.
 Great Train Robberies, for example, are the most economical option for little Wild West enthusiasts.
 However, any trip can be a great celebration: from the Zombie Train to the Christmas Train, there is always something fun rolling down the tracks.
 Contact our group sales and special events manager to plan a great day, and secure special discounted pricing for parties of 20 or more — call Lauren, at (530) 574-5949.

 Can I have a corporate event on the Sacramento RiverTrain?

 Absolutely!
 Large company parties can schedule a special train trip to show employees appreciation, celebrate the holidays, or work on building up that team mentality.
 For smaller groups, consider reserving a private car for one of our already-scheduled trips.
-Get valuable insight and special pricing by calling our group sales and special events manager, Lauren, at (530) 574-5949.
+Call our reservations office at 1 (800) 866-1690 to inquire about group events.

 Can I rent out the entire train?